Ayé Aton: Later career

 In 1976, Ayé left the Arkestra and moved back to Chicago.
 He played percussion with Infinite Spirit Music, who in 1979 recorded the album Live Without Fear, issued in 1980 on Ancient Afrika Records.

 In 1983, Aton moved to Baton Rouge, where he became a community arts advocate and played drums in local ensembles.

 After being diagnosed with cancer in 2016, he moved back to Kentucky, where he spent the last year of his life living with his son Ahmosis Aton.
 In Ayé's final 20 years he produced hundreds of works on canvas, paper, and board, most of which have never been publicly exhibited or published.

 In 2013, the Studio Museum in Harlem presented his first solo exhibition of work, Ayé Aton: Space-Time Continuum.
 Aton's work was featured in the 2016 exhibition The Freedom Principle: Experiments in Art and Music, 1965–Now, which was organized by Chicago's Museum of Contemporary Art, and which traveled to the Institute of Contemporary Art at the University of Pennsylvania.
 A posthumous exhibit, Ayé Aton: Sun Ra and Beyond, was presented in Lexington's Living Arts & Science Center's Kincaid Gallery in 2021.
+In 2024, MARCH presented a selection of his works in the exhibition "Atonment in Balance", which linked Aton's painted works across time and space, from his earliest murals painted in Chicago homes to small works on paper, created in the twilight of his life at home in Baton Rouge.
+That same year, his work was published in Issue 249 of The Paris Review and images of his early murals were included in the Metropolitan Museum of Art's exhibition "Flight into Egypt: Black Artists and Ancient Egypt, 1876–Now".